FilenCloudDienste/filen-network-drive/SECURITY.md

 ## Supported Versions

-The latest release version of filen-virtual-drive is currently being supported with security updates
+The latest release version of filen-network-drive is currently being supported with security updates

 ## Reporting a Vulnerability

 Security is very important to us.
-If you have discovered a security issue with filen-virtual-drive, please read our responsible disclosure guidelines and contact us at [https://support.filen.io](https://support.filen.io).
+If you have discovered a security issue with filen-network-drive, please read our responsible disclosure guidelines and contact us at [https://support.filen.io](https://support.filen.io).
 Your report should include: